The Garage is excited to announce the launch of our 2023 Introduction to the Creative Industries Programme.

 Your mentor will also be able to introduce you to individuals and organisations specific to your interests.

-The aim of the programme is to support you into training, education, work experience, volunteering or employment and to help build up your confidence and aspirations.
+The aim of the programme is to build your confidence, inspire you and support you into training, education, work experience, volunteering, employment or self-employment.

 Your mentor is there to give advice and guidance tailored to your needs and interests.
 So, when you find something interesting on the programme you and your mentor can discuss it and see what opportunities exist for further learning.
 Your mentor will also use the sessions to record what you are learning, what skills you are developing and set you targets to achieve.